nhanh2301/bootigniter/README.md

 #### Install using Composer

-I assuming you're inside of directory that has been created above.
+I assume you're inside of the directory that has been created above.

 ```bash
 $ composer create-project feryardiant/bootigniter .